-You should display a GB sticker on the rear of your vehicle, if driving in the EU after 1st January 2021.
-Even if you currently have a number plate which includes the GB and/or EU symbol identifier, we would recommend that you still place a sticker on your car.
+You should display a UK (not GB) or your country of origin sticker on the rear of your vehicle, if driving in the EU after 1st January 2021.
 These stickers may be obtained from several outlets such as Amazon, Wilko or Halfords.

 Take out travel insurance

 If you had European Health Insurance Card (EHIC) issued before the end of 2020 it will be valid until the expiry date (the expiry date will be on the front of your card).
 The government said it will launch a new scheme called the UK Global Health Insurance Card (GHIC), but it has not said when.